rogerbinns/apsw/doc/execution.rst

 queries that you run.
 For example if you have 101 different queries you run in order then the cache will not help.

-You can also :class:`specify zero <Connection>` which will disable the statement cache.

-If you are using :meth:`authorizers <Connection.setauthorizer>` then you should disable the statement cache.
-This is because the authorizer callback is only called while statements are being prepared.
+If you are using :attr:`authorizers <Connection.authorizer>` then be aware authorizer callback is only called while statements are being prepared.
+You can :class:`specify zero <Connection>` which will disable the statement cache completely, use use `can_cache = False` flag to `execute`/`executemany`.

 .. _tracing: